Bappi Lahiri

-Bappi Aparesh Lahiri (born Alokesh Aparesh Lahiri; 27 November 1952 – 15 February 2022), also known as Bappi Da, was an Indian singer, composer and record producer.
+Bappi Lahiri (born Alokesh Aparesh Lahiri; 27 November 1952 – 15 February 2022), also known as Bappi Da, was an Indian singer, composer and record producer.
 He popularised the use of synthesised disco music in Indian music industry and sang some of his own compositions.
 He was popular in the 1980s and 1990s with filmi soundtracks.
 He delivered major box office successes primarily in Hindi, Telugu, and Bengali films.
 His music was well received into the 21st century.

 In 1986, he was recognised by Guinness World Records for recording more than 180 songs in one year.

 Early life

 Alokesh Aparesh Lahiri was born on 27 November 1952 in Siliguri, West Bengal.
 His parents, Aparesh and Bansuri Lahiri, both were Bengali singers and musicians in classical music and Shyama Sangeet.
-He belonged to the Bengali Brahmin Lahiri-Mohan family of Mohanpur, Sirajganj (in present-day Bangladesh).
+He belonged to the Bengali Hindu Lahiri-Mohan family of Mohanpur, Sirajganj (in present-day Bangladesh).
 The family migrated to West Bengal after the Partition of Bengal in 1947.
-His parents, were both singers who met while performing for All India Radio.
+His parents met while performing for All India Radio.
 He was their only child.
 His relatives include singer Kishore Kumar, his maternal uncle.

 Bappi Lahiri began to play tabla at the age of 3.
 Initially, he was trained by his parents.
 Bappi showed talent as a child playing the tabla and studied with Samta Prasad on the advice of Lata Mangeshkar.

 Since childhood, he idolised American musician Elvis Presley, and was inspired by him to wear multiple gold chains and gold jewellery.
-He thought of creating his own signature appearance when he becomes successful, and later upon becoming successful, he created his signature "golden jewellery" look inspired by that of Presley.
+He thought of creating his own signature appearance when he becomes successful.
+Upon becoming successful later, he created his signature "golden jewellery" look inspired by that of Presley.
 He considered gold to be "lucky" for him.